-Martha Engber is the author of The Wind Thief, a literary novel, and Growing Great Characters From the Ground Up: A Thorough Primer for the Writers of Fiction and Nonfiction.
+Martha Engber is the author of Winter Light, The Wind Thief, a literary novel, and Growing Great Characters From the Ground Up: A Thorough Primer for the Writers of Fiction and Nonfiction.
 A freelance editor and workshop facilitator, she's had a play produced in Hollywood and fiction, poetry and essays published in Watchword, the Berkeley Fiction Review, Iconoclast and other literary magazines.
 She received her Bachelor of Journalism degree from the University of Missouri — Columbia before working as a freelance reporter for the Chicago Tribune, St. Louis Post-Dispatch and other national publications.
-She currently resides in Santa Clara, CA, and also works as a personal trainer and fitness instructor.
+She lives in California with her husband, bike and surfboard.

 Growing Great Characters From the Ground Up

 As Growing Great Characters From the Ground Up states, character development is the most important facet of any character-based book, because "readers won't follow for long if they find the people you're writing about dull, one-dimensional or unbelievable."
 After listing the three attributes of a great character, the book takes readers through a step-by-step process that teaches them how to develop characters from start to finish.

 "Martha Engber's book, Growing Great Characters From the Ground Up is destined to become a must-have for any writer keen on improving his craft and writing great characters.
 I highly recommend it.
 Now I'm off to rename my character."

 "Delivers on the title's promise 'a thorough primer' by providing tons of practical advice, memorable examples, and images.
 Totally helpful and it's actually fun to read!"

 "Growing Great Characters From the Grown Up is written as if by a close friend offering up some pointers.
 Its easy style and readability is a huge plus as one will be inclined to refer to it over and over again."

 The Wind Thief